OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

    "INSERT INTO geometry_columns VALUES ( '', 'public', 'name_of_my_view', 'name_of_geometry_column', 2, 4326, 'POINT');"

-Starting with GDAL 1.6.0, it is also possible to use named views without inserting a row in the geometry_columns table.
+It is also possible to use named views without inserting a row in the geometry_columns table.
 For that, you need to explicitly specify the name of the view in the "tables=" option of the connection string.
 See above.
 The drawback is that OGR will not be able